-The MOU must be a single document and must be signed and dated by the Authorized Representative of each proposed partner organization during the development of the application.
+The MOU must be a single document and must be signed and dated (after September 5, 2022) by the Authorized Representative of each proposed partner organization and key consultants during the development of the application.
 OVW will accept electronic signatures.
 MOUs missing signatures may result in a point deduction or removal from consideration, particularly if the MOU is missing the signature of a required partner.
 If necessary, an MOU can include multiple signature pages so long as each page includes the names and titles of all signatories to the MOU.
 A sample MOU is available on the OVW website.